Zorro II expansion card which gives your Amiga the following:

 The Rev 4 card is a prototype that was never shipped.
 It is much like the Rev 6, but has a missing trace on the rear (jumper wire visible).
 This card has a 20Mhz oscillator, and is functional, but it does not adversely impact the serial/parallel performance.
 The oscillator was soldered in on production boards.

 Any oscillator value is valid (for serial/parallel operations) up to the speed rating of the VLSI I/O chip on the PCB as long as the clock frequency value is updated in the Expansion drawer's driver Tooltype.
-The (default) 7.372800 clock value only matters to MIDI function/calculations.
-All boards must have the same clock frequency, or irregular results may occur on some communications.
+A higher value, up to that limit, will make possible the higher baud rates particularly for sending, although it may still be limited by CPU response to clear pending interrupts to flush the bufers.
+This in turn can be more difficult for the CPU to service if mutiple channels are all running at higher inbound rates.
+The (default) 7.372800 clock value only matters to MIDI function/calculations, and this is the default oscillator on the G-Force 040 bord.
+All boards must have the same oscillator frequency, or irregular results may occur on some communications.

 BOM details from internal GVP documents can be found here: https://archive.org/details/gvp-io-extender-bom